Unethical human experimentation in the United States: Holmesburg program

-From approximately 1951 to 1974, the Holmesburg Prison in Pennsylvania was the site of extensive dermatological research operations, using prisoners as subjects.
-Led by Dr. Albert M. Kligman of the University of Pennsylvania, the studies were performed on behalf of Dow Chemical Company, the U.S. Army, and Johnson & Johnson.
+From approximately 1951 to 1974, the Holmesburg Prison in Pennsylvania was the site of extensive dermatological research operations using prisoners as subjects.
+Led by Dr. Albert M. Kligman of the University of Pennsylvania, the studies were performed on behalf of Dow Chemical Company, the US Army, and Johnson & Johnson.
 Dow Chemical wanted to study the health effects of dioxin and other herbicides, to discover how they affect human skin, because workers at its chemical plants were developing chloracne.
-In the study, Kligman applied about the same amount of dioxin as that to which Dow employees were being exposed.
-In 1980 and 1981, some of the people who were used in this study sued Kligman because they were suffering from a variety of health problems, including lupus and psychological damage.
+In the study, Kligman applied about the same amount of dioxin to which Dow employees were being exposed.
+In 1980 and 1981, some of the people used in this study sued Kligman because they were suffering from various health problems, including lupus and psychological damage.

 Kligman later continued his dioxin studies, increasing the dosage of dioxin which he applied to the skin of 10 prisoners to 7,500 micrograms of dioxin, which is 468 times the dosage that the Dow Chemical official Gerald K. Rowe had authorized him to administer.
 As a result, the prisoners developed inflammatory pustules and papules.

 The Holmesburg program paid hundreds of inmates a nominal stipend to test a wide range of cosmetic products and chemical compounds, whose health effects were unknown at the time.
 Upon his arrival at Holmesberg, Kligman is claimed to have said, "All I saw before me were acres of skin ...
 It was like a farmer seeing a fertile field for the first time."
 A 1964 issue of Medical News reported that 9 out of 10 prisoners at Holmesburg Prison were medical test subjects.

-In 1967, the U.S. Army paid Kligman to apply skin-blistering chemicals to the faces and backs of inmates at Holmesburg, in Kligman's words, "to learn how the skin protects itself against chronic assault from toxic chemicals, the so-called hardening process."
+In 1967, the US Army paid Kligman to apply skin-blistering chemicals to the faces and backs of inmates at Holmesburg, in Kligman's words, "to learn how the skin protects itself against chronic assault from toxic chemicals, the so-called hardening process."

 Psychological and torture experiments

-U.S. government research
+US government research

-The United States government funded and performed numerous psychological experiments, especially during the Cold War era.
-Many of these experiments were performed to help develop more effective torture and interrogation techniques for the U.S. military and intelligence agencies, and to develop techniques for Americans to resist torture at the hands of enemy nations and organizations.
+The US government funded and performed numerous psychological experiments, especially during the Cold War era.
+Many of these experiments were performed to help develop more effective torture and interrogation techniques for the US military and intelligence agencies, and to develop techniques for Americans to resist torture at the hands of enemy nations and organizations.